rangle/ngCourse2/handout/components/app_structure/passing_data_into_components.md

 }
 ```

-The point of making components is not only encapsulation, but also re-usability.
+The point of making components is not only encapsulation, but also reusability.
 Inputs allow us to configure a particular instance of a component.

 We can now use our component like so: